-Everyone Deserves Help: How To Find Free Counseling Services
+Everyone Deserves Help: How To Find Free Counseling Services & Mental Health Therapy

 Medically reviewed by April Justice, LICSW

-Updated October 22, 2024by Regain Editorial Team
+Updated December 24, 2024by Regain Editorial Team

 The term "counselor" often conjures images of a t-shirt, jeans, and a whistle, as you hearken back to childhood camps, where counselors were teenagers volunteering to herd little children.
 It might also bring up the image of a high school or college office, a large desk, and questions about your plans and career.
 Counseling was once confined to these schools, churches, and hospitals.
-Still, counseling and therapy are becoming increasingly accepted, science backed practices, and the stigma that was once attached to needing outside help for life's challenges is decreasing.
+Still, counseling and therapy are becoming increasingly accepted, science-backed practices, and the stigma that was once attached to needing outside help for life's challenges is decreasing.
 The price, however, can still be prohibitive.
 Here we’ll detail ways to find free therapy services.

 Don't wait—get the help you need

-Find safe therapy
+Find safe mental health services and therapy

 "Free" does not always mean "good."
 Before leaping to enlist the help of the first free counselor you find, do your research; make sure your state licenses your counselor to practice counseling and that they have experience in what you are looking for help with.

+Checking reviews and credentials can also give insight into mental health services' quality.
 Finding safe therapy also means finding a safe space for your counseling sessions.
 If you see a therapist in person, you must see them in a space from outside listeners.

-Where to find free counseling
+Where to find free counseling services and therapy

 While free counseling might seem too good to be true, there are ways to find counseling services free of charge, many of them available right in your town or city.
+Exploring local resources can connect you with free or low-cost therapy options that offer quality support.

-Check with your insurance
+Check with your insurance for mental health services

 If you have insurance, you may be able to receive counseling free of charge.
-Although many insurance companies require that you pay a co-pay at each counseling session, some do not, particularly if you treat a diagnosed mental disorder, as these sessions are considered preventative, or treatment based.
+Although many insurance companies require that you pay a copay at each counseling session, some do not, particularly if you treat a diagnosed mental disorder, as these sessions are considered preventative, or treatment-based.
 Before making an appointment with a local therapy clinic, call your insurance to determine if you would need to provide a co-pay or if your insurance completely covers the cost of counseling.

-Check local churches
+Check local churches for free counseling services

-Visit your school office
+Visit your school office for mental health care

 Check online therapy sites

-Many online therapy sites allow you to have one or two free online sessions with a licensed therapist to determine whether you like the therapist or delivery method.
+Many online therapy sites allow you to have one or two free online sessions with a licensed therapist to determine whether you like the therapist or the delivery method.
 Although this is not a long-term solution, it can help you get a feel for whether or not you want to enlist the help of an online therapist, counselor, or even a free psychologist, such as those found on Regain.us.
 If you do not feel that the two of you mesh during your first (free) session, you can move on to another therapist, to see if your personality meshes well with another practitioner.

 Visit the national alliance on mental illness